Losing Instagram followers is the worst, especially when you have no idea why.

 These are great followers to have as they engage more frequently with what I post, they hop on over to my blog to read articles, and they buy my gardening-related products.

 Though this account grows more slowly, it doesn’t lose as many followers and people are more likely to stick around long term as well as engage with my content through leaving lots of likes and comments.

 Losing followers is nothing that can’t be fixed!

 There are some reasons you’re losing followers that you should ignore, such as bot accounts and people doing the follow/unfollow method.

 But there are also things you can actively work on in order to reduce the amount of Instagram unfollowers you have.
 As long as you can look critically at your Instagram strategy and correct it where you’ve gone wrong, you can adjust your sails and get things moving in the right direction.

 Ready to stop losing followers and start growing your Instagram instead?

 If you want the full step-by-step guide for growing your Instagram to 10,000 followers and MONETIZING your account, then my course Instagram Launchpad will get you there.

 I grew two Instagram accounts to a combined 115,000 followers in under a year, and in this course you’ll learn the EXACT methods I used to do it.

-By enrolling in this course you’ll master the most effective and consistent growth strategies to rapidly grow your Instagram to 10k followers in just a few months.
+By enrolling in this course you’ll master the most effective and consistent growth strategies to rapidly grow your Instagram to 10k followers and beyond.